chensandiego/risk_control_platform/README.md

 -   **Expanded File Support:** The application can now analyze archive files (like `.zip` and `.tar`), which can often contain nested sensitive information.
 -   **Real-time Text Analysis:** Paste text directly into a textarea for immediate analysis and feedback.
 -   **Enhanced Rule-Based Scanning:** The analysis now includes more sophisticated patterns for common sensitive data (e.g., emails, credit cards, API keys, SSNs, private keys) with weighted risk scoring, as well as entropy-based detection for secrets.
+-   **ML-Powered Risk Analysis:** Leverages machine learning models to provide a more nuanced risk assessment.
+This includes a classification model to predict a risk level (Low, Medium, High) and an anomaly detection model to flag unusual data.
 -   **Advanced Rule Management UI:** A sophisticated web interface for managing custom analysis rules, including features for rule testing, versioning, and import/export capabilities.
 -   **Customizable Analysis Rules:** Users can define and manage their own regex-based rules for sensitive data detection through the web interface.
 -   **Analysis Dashboard:** Provides a visual overview of analysis results, including total files analyzed, risk distribution, and risk by type.